Williamsburg Colonial Christmas

 Along the way, local walking guides amplify the experience by sharing insights into the magic of that particular location.

 How is airfare arranged?

-We have adopted a walk difficulty rating system, provided by the American Volkssport Association (AVA), which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
-The explanation for this system is presented below:
+We have adopted a walk difficulty rating system which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
+The explanation for this system is presented on the table below:

 A. Almost entirely on pavement.

 B. A significant part of the route is on well-groomed trails with very few obstacles.

 C. A significant part of the route is on somewhat difficult terrain (rocky / rooted paths or soft sand).